 Overall, a skilled product marketer plays a critical role in creating a successful business strategy.
 They are responsible for understanding the market, identifying opportunities, and communicating the value of the product to customers.
 By providing strategic and tactical guidance, they enable businesses to achieve long-term growth and success.

 Product marketing in practice

-Asana, the project management app, is building its messaging around remote team coordination issues that are pretty common these days, by messaging “Keep your team coordinated, wherever you are”.
+Asana, a project management application, emphasizes its messaging on remote team coordination issues that are prevalent in today’s work environment, with a message that reads “Keep your team coordinated, wherever you are”.